NullMeDev/skybin/SECURITY.md

 ## Executive Summary

-A comprehensive security audit was performed on the SkyBin (paste-vault) codebase, including the Rust backend, web frontend, and Python Telegram scraper.
+A comprehensive security audit was performed on the SkyBin codebase, including the Rust backend, web frontend, and Python Telegram scraper.
 This document outlines the findings, implemented fixes, and remaining recommendations.

 ---